xbgbtx/-frontend-framework-todo-test-react/README.md

    * I ran into some mess between webpack, create-react-app, yarn and npm
    * Spent a long time trying to bundle a component to use in another app with no joy,
+* It is not easy to deploy this page to github pages